THE COMPLEMENT SYSTEM

 Complement is a network of more than 50 proteins in the blood and on cell surfaces, part of the innate immune system, that quietly cruise the body, keeping a low profile until triggered into action.
 But this defense system can also be inappropriately activated and attack cells, contributing to a broad spectrum of immune, inflammatory, and age-related diseases.
+Indeed, the Complement System is a very attractive target for development of anti-inflammatory drugs because of its central role in inflammatory processes in both health and disease.
+Deregulated or excessive complement activation is now recognized as a key pathogenic driver in a wide spectrum of immune-mediated and inflammatory diseases, ranging from haematological and ocular pathologies to cancer, autoimmunity, oral dysbiotic diseases and ageing-related neuroinflammatory and neurodegenerative disorders.
 Inhibition or modulation of complement activity is therefore recognized as a promising therapeutic strategy.
 The Complement System is a very attractive target for development of anti-inflammatory drugs because of its central role in inflammatory processes.
-So far, the only complement drugs approved in the clinic are the C1 inhibitor and the anti-C5 therapy, which are effective in a number of complement-mediated conditions.
+So far, the only complement-targeted drugs approved in the clinic are the C1 inhibitor and the C5-targeting mAb eculizumab, which are effective in a number of complement-mediated conditions.
 However, there are still significant unmet medical needs in complement-mediated complications, not targeted by the available drugs.
 Amyndas is developing novel therapeutics with enhanced properties to fight complement-mediated diseases that remain untreated and improve existing treatment modalities.

 AMYNDAS’ PRIORITY CLINICAL PROGRAMS